OSVVM/OsvvmLibraries/README.md

 provides a simulator independent scripting approach for running simulations.
-Currently it supports Aldec's Riviera-PRO/Active-HDL, Siemen's QuestaSim/ModelSim, GHDL, Synopsys' VCS, and Cadence's Xcelium
+Currently it supports Aldec's Riviera-PRO/Active-HDL, Siemen's QuestaSim/ModelSim, GHDL, Synopsys' VCS, and Cadence's Xcelium.
+Our motto: "One Script to Run them ALL"

-## The OSVVM Utility Library
+## The OSVVM VHDL Verification Utility Library
 The [OSVVM utility library](https://github.com/osvvm/osvvm#readme) implements advanced verification capabilities that are simple to use and feel like built-in language features.
 These include:
   - Transaction-Level Modeling (TbUtilPkg, ResolutionPkg)
   - Constrained Random test generation (RandomPkg)
   - Functional Coverage with hooks for UCIS coverage database integration (CoveragePkg)